curv3d/curv/docs/Language.rst

 This feature exists for 3 reasons:

 * Makes it easier to port code from an imperative language.
-* It's an aid to users whose only programming experience is in an imperative language, and who have not yet learned how to program in the functional style.
+* It's an aid to users whose primary programming experience is with imperative languages, and who have not yet learned how to program in the functional style.
 * In the 0.0 release, this is the only way to iterate within a shape's distance function.
 The GPU compiler is not yet smart enough to convert tail recursion